 11. Review the RFP Again

-With all of the key content for response now completed, cross reference everything with the RFP again to make sure you have addressed all of its requirements.
+With all of the key content for the response now completed, cross-reference everything with the RFP again to make sure you have addressed all of its requirements.
 If you haven’t been checking for updates to the RFP throughout the process, now is also a good time to do that again.

 12. Create Overview Materials

 Resist the temptation to create overview materials – like an executive summary and/or cover letter – at the beginning of the process, even though they appear at the beginning of the response.
 Instead, wait until the end so that you can pull the high points from the broader response to create a truly effective summary.

 After thoroughly proofing the response, create the PDF document and/or print and bind the physical books.
 Make sure to open and review the PDF and flip through each of the hard copy documentsÂ to confirm that all of the pages are there and in the correct order.

 With the response ready to deliver, review the RFP’s instructions regarding production, packaging, and delivery one more time.
 Pay special attention to the delivery address and labeling guidelines.